One of the few well known female comic book writers in existence

 and a somewhat shorter run co-writing The Fury of Firestorm

 .
 When she was fired from the former (via e-mail, no less) the Internet Backdraft

 resulted in her quickly being put back on the book.
-She has announced that she is starting work on two new series: The Movement
+She is currently working on three other series: The Movement

 for DC, and, as she is no longer DC exclusive, Red Sonja